Training method; affects the way how parameters, factors,

 rules, or machine learning models are generated in the

 The following flags can be set:

 of any parameter on the strategy separately.
-Walks through all
+Starts with the first parameter

 ignoring single peaks.
 This is normally the best algorithm for a robust strategy,

-except in special cases with highly irregular parameter spaces or interdependent parameters.
+except in special cases with highly irregular parameter spaces or with interdependent parameters.

 that is not a single peak.
 Can take a long time when many parameters are

 optimized or when parameter ranges have many steps.
-Useful when parameters affect each other in complex ways.
-Brute force optimization
+Useful when parameters affect each other in complex ways,

 tends to overfit the strategy, so out-of-sample